 At present, a 13.2 metre trailer can only be used if the total length of the combination falls within the dimensional limits prescribed in the national regulation.
-For example, the dimensional limit for a semitrailer is 19 metres.
-40 The incentive would relax this strict requirement.
+For example, the dimensional limit for a semitrailer is 19 metres.43 The incentive would represent a small relaxation of the overall dimensional requirement.